-JDRF Australia appoints external auditors who demonstrate quality and independence.
-The performance of the external auditor, currently PricewaterhouseCoopers, is reviewed annually and applications for tender of external audit services are requested as deemed appropriate.
+JDRF Australia appoints external auditors who have demonstrated quality and independence.
+The performance of the external auditor, currently PwC, is reviewed annually and applications for tender of external audit services are requested if deemed appropriate by the Finance and Audit Committee.